 b.
 Statistics must be entered no later than 5 days following the official game start time listed on the website.
 For example, if a game is scheduled for Sunday at 9:00 am, stats must be entered no later than Friday at 9:00 am.

 2. The league will use these player statistics as an indicator of sufficient play during the season to be eligible for post-season play.

 3. Failure to timely enter sufficient statistics will result in players losing game credits for the respective games played, may result in ineligibility for playoffs, and may result in ineligibility for league sponsored awards and/or events.

 E. Player Personnel and Managerial Rights

-1. A signed player (who signs and dates the league's waiver designating a NJABL team) is obligated to play for that team in the upcoming season.
+1. A signed player (who signs and dates the league's waiver designating an NJABL team) is obligated to play for that team in the upcoming season.

 2. A player is permitted to be on one team roster per season per league.

-3. All players are considered free agents at the conclusion of each season provided that they are not indebted to the team that they are leaving, and provided that they declare their free agency to the NJABL or their team manager by March 1st of the calendar year for which the player wishes to change teams.
+3. All players are considered free agents after each season provided that they are not indebted to the team that they are leaving, and provided that they declare their free agency to the NJABL or their team manager by March 1st of the calendar year for which the player wishes to change teams.
 A player who fails to declare free agency by March 1st will not be permitted to change teams for the calendar year.

 a.
 The burden of proof lies with the management of the team regarding indebtedness.

 b.
-The burden of proof lies with the player regarding declaration of free agency.
+The burden of proof lies with the player regarding the declaration of free agency.

 c.
 A player may appeal to the League Council for free agency following the March 1st